VSpaceCode/VSpaceCode/README.md

   This command will merge the [necessary key bindings](./src/keybindings.json) to your user's `keybindings.json`

-You can manually merge the [settings](./src/settings.json) and [keybindings](./src/keybindings.json) manually to your user's `settings.json` and `keybindings.json`

 ## Menu Customization
 There are two ways to customize the menu: incrementally, and from scratch.
 Incrementally is great for when you only need to modify a few bindings from the default.
-Customizing from scratch is great for total control and the customization.
+Customizing from scratch is great for total control of the customization.

 > The default menu bindings are subject to change before `1.0.0`.
 If you find something that you think it should bind to a particular key by default, or you want a particular command, please open an issue as a feature request.